-Before we start, let’s get one thing clear: SEO or search engine optimization is not just about good keywords and a few authority links.
+Before we start, let’s get one thing clear: SEO is not just about good keywords and a few authority links.
 It’s much, much more.

 Sure, maintaining a steady flow of posts and updates is good for your website’s ranking, but the foundation of it is also very important—specifically, the type of hosting and hosting company you use for your website.